Scrambled Linear Pseudorandom Number Generators: Combining linear engines and scramblers

 \section{Combining linear engines and scramblers}

-In this section we discuss a number of interesting combinations of linear engines and scramblers, both for the $64$-bit and the $32$-bit case, and report results of empirical tests.
+In this section we discuss several interesting combinations of linear engines and scramblers, both for the $64$-bit and the $32$-bit case, and report results of empirical tests.
 We remark that all our generators, being based on linear engines, have \emph{jump functions} that make it possible to move ahead quickly by any number of next-state steps.
-Please refer to~\cite{HMNEJAFRNG} for a simple explanation, and for a fast algorithm.\footnote{We note that computation of jump functions can be enormously sped up by exploiting the built-in \emph{carry-less multiplication} instructions available on modern processors; such instructions, in practice, implement multiplication of polynomials on $\Z/2\Z$.}
+Please refer to~\cite{HMNEJAFRNG,VigFSMXG} for a simple explanation.

 Part of our experiments use the BigCrush test suite from the well-known framework TestU01~\cite{LESTU01}.
 We follow the protocol described in~\cite{VigEEMXGS}, which we briefly recall.
-We \emph{sample} generators by executing BigCrush starting from a number of different seeds.\footnote{TestU01 is a 32-bit test suite.
-As in~\cite{VigEEMXGS}, we implemented the generation of a uniform real value in $[0\..1)$ by dividing the output of the generator by $2^{64}$, but we implemented the generation of uniform 32-bit integer values by returning first the lower and then the upper 32 bits of each 64-bit generated value, so the entire output of the generator is examined.} We consider a test failed if its $p$-value is outside of the interval $[0.001\..0.999]$.
+We sample generators by executing BigCrush starting from several different seeds, using the same setup of~\cite{VigEEMXGS} (in particular, for $64$-bit generators we generate uniform $32$-bit values by returning first the lower and then the upper $32$ bits of each output).
+We consider a test failed if its $p$-value is outside of the interval $[0.001\..0.999]$.
 We call \emph{systematic} a failure that happens for all seeds, and report systematic failures (a more detailed discussion of this choice can be found in~\cite{VigEEMXGS}).
-Note that we run our tests both on a generator and on its reverse, that is, on the generator obtained by reversing the order of the 64 bits returned.
+Note that we run our tests both on a generator and on the generator obtained by reversing the order of the 64 bits returned.

-Moreover, we run a new test aimed at detecting Hamming-weight dependencies, that is, dependencies in the number of zeros and ones in each output word.
-The test will be described in full in Section~\ref{sec:hwd}.
-We run the test until we examine a petabyte ($10^{15}$ bytes) of data, or if we obtain a $p$-value smaller than $10^{-20}$, in which case we report the amount of data at which we stop.
-The amount gives an idea of how much the generator is resilient to the test, and makes it possible to discuss the seriousness of the failure.
-Note that, as discussed in Section~\ref{sec:hwd}, the test is very strong: it is able to find bias in the Tiny Mersenne Twister, for which no bias was previously known, except for linear artifacts (i.e., binary rank and linear complexity).
+Moreover, we ran a new test we designed, aimed at detecting Hamming-weight dependencies~\cite{BlVNTHWD}, that is, dependencies in the number of zeros and ones in each output word, which are typical of linear generators with sparse transition matrices.
+We ran the test until we examined a petabyte ($10^{15}$ bytes) of data, or if we obtained a $p$-value smaller than $10^{-20}$, in which case we reported the amount of data at which we stop.
+The test is failed by several generators for which the Hamming-weight tests in TestU01 are unable to find any bias~\cite{BlVNTHWD}, even using several times more data than for the BigCrush suite.